 Status: Multi-disciplinary workshop project 2011

 Collaborators: City of Turku, Turku 2011 Foundation, Finnforest, University of Oulu, Aalto University, Columbia University (NY)

 Team: Eero Lundén, Markus Wikar, students and teachers from University of Oulu, Aalto University and Columbia University

 Pudelma was a collaborative design and fabrication project commissioned by the City of Turku as a part of its European Capital of Culture selection.
 The pavilion’s weaving wood structure is about 70m2 in size and consists of 490 CNC milled laminated timber beams.
 The beams are connected with traditional mortise and tenon joints.
 The combination of contemporary computer-aided fabrication and traditional woodworking techniques resulted in a structure that works in compression without glue and minimal screws.
-Pudelma was originally intended to be temporary, but now stands indefinitely five years on.
+Pudelma was originally intended to be temporary, but has remained in place since 2011.

-The project combines state-of-the-art computer-aided manufacturing methods as well as traditional wood-working techniques.
+The Pudelma Pavilion combines state-of-the-art computer-aided manufacturing methods with traditional wood-working techniques.